| MY CHEROKEE TRIBAL CITIZENSHIP, NAMES, CLAN . . . |

 GENEALOGY

-Genealogy records exist for tribal members, but it is almost impossible to trace genealogy based on one name that does not already appear as part of the tribal records.
+Genealogy records exist for tribal members, but it is almost impossible to trace genealogy based on a name that does not already appear as part of the tribal records.
 So an individual may have Cherokee ancestry, but they are not considered Cherokee tribal members unless they have Cherokee citizenship through enrollment.
+And you can only gain enrollment if you can prove your Cherokee blood line.

 While there are many people who have Cherokee ancestry, not everyone qualifies for tribal citizenship in any of the three bands and they all have separate criteria for citizenship.
 Federally recognized Cherokee are those formally recognized by the United States government.
 Groups around the country who have no federal, historic, or cultural foundation often misguide individuals who do not qualify for tribal citizenship.